nab138/nab138/README.md

-High school student looking to get into software engineering.
+High school student looking to get into software/computer engineering.
 Programmer for the FRC Team 3044.

 I code in java, kotlin, javascript, typescript, react, C#, python, rust, html, css, and more.